Building Community through Bird Watching

 Read More Read More

-Under the able leadership of the EcoPreserve Land Steward, Kendall Eldredge, the Summer 2023 Trail Crew started construction of an accessible trail that leads from the parking lot down towards Buell Brook before looping back.
+There a number of Volunteer Work Days planned this Spring to continue the construction of an accessible trail that leads from the parking lot down towards Buell Brook before looping back.
 The trail is composed of crushed red shale stone dust overtop landscaping fabric and contained by plastic edging or landscape timbers.
 The trail winds through the woods to reduce the steepness of the slope.
-When completed the trail should provide access to wheelchairs, walkers and…
+When completed the trail should provide access to wheelchairs, walkers and child strollers.
+Work Day…

 Read More Read More